celo-org/docs/docs/cel2/l2-operator-guide.md

     --altda.da-service=true \
     --altda.verify-on-read=false
 ```

-For the `--syncmode` flag, use `--syncmode=consensus-layer` if you're using a snapshot and want blocks to be synced through the op-node.
-Alternatively, use `--syncmode=execution-layer` when using snap-syncing, and blocks will be synced by op-geth.

 You can check the logs running `docker logs -f op-node`.
 If you start op-node before op-geth, it will shut down after a few seconds if it cannot connect to its corresponding op-geth instance.
 This is normal behavior.
 It will run successfully once op-geth is running and it can connect to it.